-I’m now bringing-together my two careers through Business Lessons From Rock, the book, plus talks and seminars.
+I will soon be bringing together my two careers through Business Lessons From Rock, the book, plus talks and seminars.

 My simple thesis: business teams have much to learn about innovation, engagement, brand awareness, result focus, independent thinking, and working with conflict from the great rock bands.
 I can explain how.